Biblical Truth About Tithing

 Always remember that everything we have belongs to God, He just entrusted them under our care.
 Even though most of us probably work for the money we make each month, even God has a hand there – He has given us the ability to do our jobs (Deuteronomy 8:18).

-It’s important to realize that giving is one of the litmus tests of your relationship to God.
-Your Bible knowledge maybe impressive and so as your prayer life and years of service in your Church ministry.
+It’s important to realize that giving is one of the litmus tests of your relationship with God.
+Your Bible knowledge may be impressive and so as your prayer life and years of service in your Church ministry.
 But what about your stewardship of the money that God has entrusted to you?

 Do you maintain integrity in terms of money matters?
 Are your priorities and motives for earning, spending, saving, and giving in line with biblical standards and principles?